 Our Board is responsible for oversight of our risk management policies and procedures.
 We are exposed to a number of risks, including financial risks, strategic, operational and commercial risks and risks relating to regulatory and legal compliance.
 The Board will regularly discuss with management our major risk exposures and the steps management has taken to monitor and control such exposures, including the guidelines and policies to govern the process by which risk assessment and risk management are undertaken, and highlighting any new risks that may have arisen since they last met.
-The Board manages exposure risks within various areas including: (i) risks relating to our employment policies, executive compensation plans and arrangements; (ii) financial risks and taking appropriate actions to help ensure quality financial reporting and appropriately conservative investment practices; (iii) risks associated with the independence of the Board and potential conflicts of interest; (iv) commercial risks; (v) cybersecurity risks; and (vi) risks related to environmental, social and governance matters.
+The Board manages exposure risks within various areas including: (i) risks relating to our employment policies, executive compensation plans and arrangements; (ii) financial risks and taking appropriate actions to help ensure quality financial reporting and appropriately conservative investment practices; (iii) risks related to environmental, social and governance matters.
 The Audit Committee reviews policies with respect to risk assessment and risk management and reviews with the Company's Chief Financial Officer, who would also consult with outside counsel as appropriate, any legal matter that could have a significant impact on the Company's financial statements.
-The Audit Committee also reviews policies with respect to the Company's major financial, compliance, information technology and cybersecurity risk exposures and the steps management has undertaken to control them and makes related recommendations to the Board.
+The Audit Committee also reviews policies with respect to the Company's financial statements.
+The Audit Committee also reviews policies with respect to the control them and makes related recommendations to the Board.